NASA-IMPACT/SuryaBench/ar_segmentation/README.md

 make
 ```
 ### 2. Run the code
-The program runs based on a HARP number (e.g., year and month), which corresponds to a folder containing input FITS files:
+The program runs based on a folder name (e.g., a formatted date string including files), which is expected to contain input FITS files:
 ```bash
 ./SuryaBench 20220101
 ```